 I encountered quantum mechanics for the first time when I took a course on mathematical modeling.
 It was one of the most intriguing subjects that I've encountered, and piqued my interest so much that I did my master's thesis in computational models of doped carbon nanotubes.

-The course I valued the most throughout my master's degree is the one that I studied about optimal controllers.
-I've always had a great deal of interest in control systems and theory, so learning how to design linear quadratic regulators and reduced order observers was exciting.
+The course I valued the most in my master's degree is the one that I studied about optimal controllers.
+I've always had a great deal of interest in control systems theory, so learning how to design linear quadratic regulators and observers was very exciting.

-I also had the opportunity to study about machine learning.
-Motivated by the famous Coursera course, I worked on a project the following semester to build the Ant Colony Optimization algorithm, a machine learning algorithm used in swarm robotics, to understand its deterministic properties.
+I also had the opportunity to explore the field of machine learning.
+Motivated by a famous machine learning course on Coursera, I worked on a semester-long project to build an Ant Colony Optimization algorithm to study its deterministic properties.

 University of Michigan